-If you’re a key account manager right now, and you’re managing large portfolios of business, it’s time to re-examine your cards.
-Two ways you can do that are (a) updating your SWOT analysis, and (b) updating your Voice of Customer (VOC).
 Your VOC will help you check in with customers—how have their goals and expectations changed this year?
 Your SWOT will give you a clear sense of internal and external forces working for and against you, so you can adjust your plan accordingly.
 You can also hop on a call with your customers to update their SWOT analysis.
-It’s a meaningful and engaging way to get some face time (even if it’s screen time) and demonstrate your commitment to constantly refining your shared strategic action plan (more on that below).
+It’s a meaningful and engaging way to get some face time (even if it’s screen time) and demonstrate your commitment to constantly refining your shared strategic action plan.

 If you haven’t updated your SWOT and VOC, both internally and with your customers, you might be missing key signs your customers are at high risk of churn—and even if they’re not, you’re missing opportunities to grow the relationship.

-If you don’t have a plan that meets all the requirements above, or if the plan isn’t well-documented and easy for cross-functional teams to reference, or if you think there’s a plan but you’re not sure what it is, we have bad news for you: Your customer might be at risk of churn.
+If you don’t have a plan that meets all the requirements above, if the plan isn’t well-documented and easy for cross-functional teams to reference, or if you think there’s a plan but you’re not sure what it is, it’s time to sit down and create a better strategy.

 Revenue is an obvious KPI, but it’s not the only one.
-Part of the work is thinking strategically and creatively about what matters and how to track it.
-Then there’s the actual work of tracking it, which, if you have a program like Kapta that’s set up to do so, should be automated.
+Part of the work is thinking strategically and creatively about what matters to that client and how to track it.
+Once you have these indicators set, there’s the actual work of tracking them.
+If you utilize a program like Kapta that’s set up to do so, the process should be automated.
 Finally, there’s the work of interpreting the data to tell a meaningful story to your customer.